sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 In this exercise, you will use a combination of the Kubernetes commandline "kubectl" and the Azure Portal to deploy the containerized application to the cluster.

-> **Note:** starting with Kubernetes 1.18 the default Kubernetes dashboard is no longer available by default in AKS.
-You can choose to install and run it on a Pod if that is your preferred method of management.s
+> **Note:** starting with Kubernetes 1.18 the standard Kubernetes dashboard is no longer available by default in AKS.
+You can choose to install and run it on a Pod if that is your preferred method of management.

 ### Help references